 Vietnam boasts a rich tapestry of H’mong cultures, each with their unique traditions, yet they share a common thread in their use of handwoven hemp, stitching, dyeing, and embroidery to create vibrant and intricate costumes.
 From an early age, H’mong women are taught the art of embroidery, and after marriage, they can skillfully sew clothing for their entire family.
 H'mong men wear a sleeveless shirt with a chest vent, complete with four pockets and four buttonholes.
 They pair it with drain-pipe pants that have a sleek and slim look.

 >>> Check out the best time to visit Vietnam to admire our traditional costumes!

 2.4.
 Cham people

 The Cham people, who have a long history along the central coast of Vietnam, boast a fascinating culture that has been strongly influenced by the Indians.
-Although their clothing may not be as vibrant as other styles found in Vietnam, it still possesses a unique and alluring beauty.
+Although the traditional dress of Cham people may not be as vibrant as other styles found in Vietnam, it still possesses a unique and alluring beauty.